Breakdancing: Worldwide expansion

+Australia

+By the early 1990s, "Australia was a world leading power move country", according to 2020s award-winning breaker Kid Tek.
+Stars of the time included B-Boy All Stars from Brisbane, who appeared on the American talent show Star Search in 1992.
+During the 2000s, the style evolved from focussing on power moves back to foundational styles.
+Influential Bronx breaker Alien Ness visited Melbourne to judge a competition, who influenced local breakers to adopt this shift in style.
+Notable crews of that time were Fresh Sox from Melbourne and SKB (aka Street Kulture Breakerz), from Western Sydney, who recruited Korean breakers B-Boy Blond and B-Boy Blue.
+SKB were continuing to compete as of 2023.

+The breaking scene was peaking around 2010, but dipped between 2013 and 2017.
+After it was announced that breakdancing was going to be included as a sport in the 2024 Olympics, its popularity surged again.
+Owing to the COVID-19 pandemic in 2020–21, because of social distancing measures, breakers started doing battle online, via Zoom or Instagram.
+Australian breakers started developing more creative and innovative styles, and "pushing international barriers", according to Kid Tek.
+The qualifying Australian entrants to the Olympics were b-girl Raygun (36-year-old university lecturer Rachael Gunn), and 16-year-old b-boy Jeff "J Attack" Dunne.
+Neither made it out of the round-robin stage, and Raygun was widely mocked online for her creative "kangaroo hop" moves, with a video clip of her performance going viral, as well as discussed in the press.
+Both entrants chose to wear their team tracksuit rather than street clothes.

 Brazil

 Ismael Toledo was one of the first breakers in Brazil.
 In 1984, he moved to the United States to study dance.
 While in the U.S. he discovered breakdancing and ended up meeting breaker Crazy Legs who personally mentored him for the four years that followed.
 After becoming proficient in breakdancing, he moved back to São Paulo and started to organize crews and enter international competitions.
 He eventually opened a hip-hop dance studio called the Hip-Hop Street College.

 Cambodia

 Born in Thailand and raised in the United States, Tuy "KK" Sobil started a community center called Tiny Toones in Phnom Penh, Cambodia in 2005 where he uses dancing, hip-hop music, and art to teach Cambodian youth language skills, computer skills, and life skills (hygiene, sex education, counseling).
-His organization helps roughly 5,000 youths each year.
-One of these youths include Diamond, who is regarded as Cambodia's first b-girl.
+His organization helps roughly 5,000 youths each year, among whom is Diamond, deemed to be Cambodia's first b-girl.